About the Program

 - Deferred Action for Childhood Arrivals (DACA) status

-- (As a State and National AmeriCorps program, CivicSpark are under different regulations than AmeriCorps VISTA programs.
+- (As a State and National AmeriCorps program, CivicSpark is under different regulations than AmeriCorps VISTA programs.
 If you’re interested in serving with AmeriCorps and are a DACA recipient, you can apply to serve with an AmeriCorps VISTA program.)

 For a full list of eligibility requirements, please see: https://civicsparkfellowship.org/fellow/.